celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 celocli releasegold:show --contract $CELO_VALIDATOR_RG_ADDRESS
 ```

+{% hint style="info" %}
+The following commands should be run from a node with access to the beneficiary private key.
+{% endhint %}

-Create an account for each of the validator and validator group's `ReleaseGold` contract:
+Create an account for each of the validator and validator group's `ReleaseGold` contracts:

 ```bash
 # On your local machine